Supporting a Student in Poor Contact with Reality

 • If the student is not in immediate danger of hurting themselves or others, but you are very concerned call ahead to Counseling Services (541-346-3227) and ask to speak to department leadership to discuss whether it would be appropriate to send or bring the student to that office or to take/send them to a different resource.
 If the student will be seen at Counseling Services, accompany them if possible and you feel comfortable doing.

-• If this is after hours, you can call the Counseling Services After-Hours Support and Crisis Line (541-346-3227) to consult with a mental health professional or call the UO Police Department’s nonemergency phone number (541-346-2919) for support.
+• If this is after hours, you can call the Counseling Services 24-Hour Support and Crisis Line (541-346-3227) to consult with a mental health professional or call the UO Police Department’s nonemergency phone number (541-346-2919) for support.

 • If other students have been impacted by this student’s behavior, please contact the Office of the Dean of Students (541‑346‑3216).